matze/wastebin/README.md

 is able to handle cookies you can delete the paste once again using the cookie in the `Set-Cookie` header set during redirect after creation.

+In case the paste was encrypted, pass the password via the `Wastebin-Password` header.

 ### Paste from neovim